dm-academy/Calavera/docs/Installation.md

 2015-03-01  version 0.1 alpha

 ## Prerequisites

---
+If you are really, truly unfamiliar with basic computing, virtualization, networking, and the like, this may not be a good project for you to start with.

-In terms of skills, you need at least a little Vagrant.
+In terms of skills, you need to be able to install software on your computer, edit text files (NOT using Microsoft Word), and be comfortable with a command prompt.

+You also need at least a little Vagrant.
 It is probably the easiest tool in the box here to familiarize yourself with, and there is good material on the web just a Google search away.
-If you are really, truly unfamiliar with basic computing, virtualization, networking, and the like, this may not be a good project for you to start with.
+Spend an hour with the Vagrant tutorial and vagrant up a simple VM or two and you'll be more or less ready for this.

+You need enough git to clone this repository to your machine.
+That's just one command, shown below.
+But it would be nice if you could help improve the project by forking your own repo, making enhancements, and sending up pull requests.
+They will be reviewed and acted upon.

 You need: